Table of Contents

 - Family therapy

 Therapy has several benefits, particularly when it is received in residential treatment.
 Therapy helps in identifying triggers to use, for example.
-Indeed, one of the goals of benzo treatment is learning to avoid triggers and finding healthy coping styles to overcome stressors and urges.
+Indeed, one of the goals of benzo addiction treatment is learning to avoid triggers and finding healthy coping styles to overcome stressors and urges.
 Therapy also is instrumental in learning to manage emotions and stressful situations without resorting to drugs.

 Furthermore, counseling received during therapy helps with relationship building, and also with functioning at work, home, school, and other environments.

-Medical Treatment for Benzodiazepine Addiction
+What Are Medical Treatments for Benzodiazepine Addiction?

 There are no medications approved by the Food and Drug Administration (FDA) to treat benzo addiction.
 Evidence-based medical treatment that is most commonly used involves a gradual medication taper.
-The taper schedule is carefully constructed according to the individual’s unique benzodiazepine use, dose, and other factors.
+The taper schedule is carefully constructed based on the individual’s unique benzodiazepine use, dose, and other relevant factors.
 One medication that may be used in some cases is a longer-acting benzodiazepine, such as clonazepam (Klonopin), as a replacement for a shorter-acting benzo like Xanax.
 Part of the weaning and tapering, then, eventually involves slowly tapering off the longer-acting benzo.

 In addition, since about 50 percent of benzo withdrawal symptoms stem from sleep deprivation, sleep medications may be considered to help combat sleeplessness.
 And diazepam (Valium) may be used to help manage some of the more troubling benzo withdrawal symptoms.